manuelj555/AjaxFlashBundle/README.md

 AjaxFlashBundle
 ===============

-This Bundle Allow the Process of Flashes in ajax request via Javascript
+This Bundle Allow the Process of Flashes in ajax request via Javascript.
+Require jQuery.

 Installation
 ----